Ruthie S. Premack, Office Manager

 After visiting the McDonald Observatory, Mrs. Premack became aware of the problem of light pollution.
 She became the local coordinator for the International Dark Sky Association (www.darksky.org) , and after years of cooperative effort with Pete Gallegos and concerned citizens helped pass the Texas Dark Sky law.
 She also led the law office to sponsor a Dark Sky educational initiative at the McDonald Observatory (see "Our Community Initiatives").
 Today many more stars are visible in the cities, and the picture improves yearly.

 An early adopter of energy efficient technologies, Mrs. Premack converted the family car to electric power in the early 1990’s, a first for a full size fully electric car with electric seats, electric windows, electric air conditioning and air bags.
-She encouraged the family to adopt Toyota’s first generation Prius, and now drives a fully electric Nissan Leaf (which has everything except the electric seats).
+She encouraged the family to adopt Toyota’s first generation Prius, and now drives a fully electric Nissan Leaf.

 Mrs. Premack was a volunteer teacher for the wonderful program “Junior Achievement”.
 Although no longer teaching, her favorite classes to teach to middle-schoolers were “Personal Economics” and “Enterprise In Action”.